 Transcranial Magnetic Stimulation – Transcranial magnetic stimulation (TMS) disrupts chemicals in

 the brain by delivering a fluctuating magnetic field from the scalp, using

 small electrical currents.
 This treatment is effective for migraine prevention.

 Call 970-221-9451 to schedule an appointment for migraine therapy at any

-one of our clinics in Boulder, Greeley, or Loveland.
+one of our clinics in Thornton, Greeley, or Loveland.